jamjpan/Cargo/README.md

 ### Simulator

-The purpose of the simulator is to (1) generate requests in real time, and (2) simulate the ground-truth movement of the vehicles.
+The purpose of the simulator is to
+- broadcast requests and vehicles in real, and
+- simulate the ground-truth movement of the vehicles.

+The simulator uses an in-memory sqlite3 db to capture the ground-truth state.
+The db is created per problem instance, and is destroyed when the simulation ends.
+It is never saved to disk.

 ### Solution